DESIGN AND MODELING OF WELDED STRUCTURES

 - Non members $3,718

 Payment is required at the time of booking.
-Cancelation two weeks prior to the start date will not be refunded.
+Cancelation four weeks prior to the start date will not be refunded.
+Please note: in order for the course to go ahead, minimum attendee numbers must be reached.